jeok/Embedded-Systems-Programming-2015/README.md

   1. make hex

 ### Load to AVR
- Assuming you use the AVR-JTAG-USB-programmer.
+ Assuming you use the AVR-JTAG-USB-programmer (and it is connected to /dev/ttyUSB0).
-  1. sudo avrdude -F -V -c jtag1 -p ATmega128 -U flash:w:main.hex
+  1. sudo avrdude -F -V -c jtag1 -p ATmega128 -U flash:w:main.hex -P /dev/ttyUSB0